ProjectMirador/mirador/README.md

 Install Node, if you haven't already (available at the link above).
 Install the Grunt command line runner (if you haven't already); on the command line, run `npm install -g grunt-cli`

-Clone the mirador repository (if you haven't already done so above) On the command line, go in to the mirador folder
+Clone the mirador repository (if you haven't already done so above).
+On the command line, go in to the mirador folder

 Install all dependencies with `npm install` and `bower install`.
 Run `grunt`.